lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 (To disentangle the effect for extra punishment of failure: In academic year 2010/2011, there is a sharp increase in third-time enrollment for the same course, while the fees for the first and second registrations do not change significantly compared to previous years.
 Thus, by using a Diff-in-Diff or event study, we can separate the effect of the extra costs on failing for the third and subsequent times.
 That is, we compare academic performance of students in different cohorts exposed to the first rise in tuition fees in 2010/11 in their different years of study.)

-b.
-RD in Time
+**b.
+RD in Time**

 ### 2.4 Pilot Results

-## 3. Chapter 2  *Education and Labor Market Risks in China*
+## 3. Chapter 2  "Good good study, safe safe job?": *Education and Labor Market Risks in China*

 ### 3.1 Motivation and Background

+Unparallel to the literature of financial investment where returns and risks are both well explored, in the field of human capital investment, the estimation of returns to education, training and health has always been at the center of the stage, leaving risks unproportionately little explored.

-"Good good study, safe safe job!"
-Seeking to lower risks in the labour market through education has been pursuit of many families over decades.
-In the first half of the 20th century, China experienced the trauma of the Japanese Invasion and the following civil war; turbulence and unrest was the theme of the time, and a sense of insecurity and anxiety about life and future was engraved into the collective memory.
-Generations afterwards - probably up until the Reform and Opening Up - thus bear the obssession for "stable" jobs and pass the preference onto following generations through the mechanism of expectation.
+Seeking to lower risks in the labour market through education has been the pursuit of many Chinese families for decades.
+In the first half of the 20th century, China experienced the trauma of the Japanese Invasion and the following civil war; turbulence and unrest together compose the theme of the time, and a sense of insecurity and anxiety about life and future was engraved into the collective memory.
+Generations afterwards - probably up until the Reform and Opening Up - thus bear the obsession for "stable" jobs and pass the preference onto following generations through the mechanism of expectation.
 Today, "Study well, find a stable job, and get married." is still commonly heard in Chinese families.
-A joke usually seen online nowdays about Chinese parents' perception of a "good job" goes: "If you are not a civil servant, a teacher, a doctor, or an SOE employer, you are having an unworthy job."
-Although the joke is exagerating, it reflects the mindset of previous generations to explicitly pursue jobs that are secure (the "Iron Rice Bowls") to such an extreme point  that other jobs, such as being employed in a private company, are sometimes considered not decent.

-In the literature of financial investment, returns and risks are explored; in the past decades, research on risks has been attracting even more attention from academia.
-Yet, in the field of human captial investment, the estimation of returns to eduation, training and health has always been at the center of the stage, leaving risks relatively little explored.
+It is believed that by studying well, one can promisingly end up with secure jobs  (the "Iron Rice Bowls") in the labor market.

 ### 3.2 Objectives and Expected Contribution

-In this chapter,
+But does more education in effect lead to jobs with lower risks?
+It is not unreasonable to doubt that.

+In the beginning of the 21st century, [有人问过这个问题了]

+[考察中国的情形很有必要]

+### 3.3 Potential Identification Strategy and Data

+To start, it is crucial to clarify the definition and corresponding measurement of what I try to investigate--risks of returns to education.
 Parallel to the ideas of return and risk in financial investment which take the forms of financial market performance, returns and risks to human capital, especially to education, can be defined as labor market outcomes and their uncertainty.
 Take salary as an example.
 The returns one receives from higher education compared to high school can be defined as the marginal increase of expected wages one earns if they go to college instead of leaving school after high school, holding other factors constant.
 One possible definition of the risk of this outcome would be the probability of this marginal increase to be negative, or, more broadly, the .
 (Risks of investing in a stock, for example, can be defined as the probability of receiving a negative return, compared to taking no action in the financial market, i.e., the risk-free rate.)

 Such corresponding definitions can be used in various labor market outcomes, such as employment status - the marginal increase in job stability (measured for example as the average time staying in the same job) for receiving more education, and the probability of this increase to be negative.
 Considering the perpetuity of the returns to human capital investment, we can also define risks of such returns as the fluctuation of salary over the life cycle, as in Delaney and Devereux (2021).

-### 3.3 Potential Identification Strategy and Data

 ## 4. Chapter 3  *Make Gray the New Green: Human Capital Re-Investment in Aging Workers*